Gipphe/presentations/Nix/Nix.md

 ### Onboarding

-- New hire
+As a new hire, I:

-- Wants to work on `mito`
+- Want to work on `mito`
-- Has to set up environment
+- Have to set up my dev environment
-- Finds the doc
+- Find the doc in Notion

 ---